What Is Cloud Migration? +Benefits, Challenges, Strategies

-Cloud migration is rapidly becoming the new hot topic for companies of all sizes.
+Cloud migration is rapidly becoming a hot topic for companies of all sizes.
 Flexera conducted a survey of technical professionals and found that 58% of respondents place a high priority on moving workloads into the cloud, and 39% are already working toward a cloud-first strategy.

-But if you look deeper, the definition becomes slightly more complicated.
+However, when digging deeper, the definition becomes slightly more complicated.
 There are several different types of cloud migration to choose from, and each one carries its own advantages and best practices.
-Read further to understand each type and choose the right strategy for your organization.
+Read further to understand each type and choose the right cloud migration strategy for your organization.

 What Is Cloud Migration?

-Cloud migration, an example of a digital transformation initiative, is when a company takes all or part of its data, applications, and workloads and moves them to a cloud-based platform like Microsoft Azure or Amazon Web Services.
+Cloud migration is the process of a company moving all or part of its data, applications, and workloads and moves them to a cloud-based platform like Microsoft Azure or Amazon Web Services and is an example of a digital transformation initiative.
 Cloud migration can involve moving data from one cloud platform to another or moving it from on-premise servers to cloud-based servers.